 The other solution is just doing it, despite the thoughts in your head.
 You won’t know the answers to all the “what ifs” until you try leaving your comfort zone and actually take a walk on the wild side.
 Remember that the pioneers conquered much more dangerous terrains and obstacles, and they were people just like you are.

-DeLorme inReach SE Satellite Tracker is another useful device, it lets you send an SOS message to a 24/7 search and rescue hub.
+DeLorme inReach SE Satellite Tracker (also on Amazon) is another useful device, it lets you send an SOS message to a 24/7 search and rescue hub.
 It also can track your hiking progress by sending your location every preset number of minutes.
 It’s just like leaving breadcrumbs, which helps to find you easily, should you get stranded in the wild.
+It guarantees 100% global coverage, thanks to the Iridium satellite network.

 A great way to feel at home in the wild, and not like the proverbial babe in the woods, is knowing your direction.
 At any given moment you should be able to tell which way is the North and where you are heading.
 Sometimes it’s enough to know what time of the day it is and where the sun is.
 Check with your map to ensure you’re still on the planned routes.
 It also helps to choose a good quality compass.
 The sense of direction and location will boost your confidence and you will enjoy the rest of the journey.